Featuring Beethoven’s cheerful Symyphony No. 4, and Symphoria musicians Arvilla Wendland and Peter Rovit in Mozart’s delightful Sinfonia Concertante.

 Concertos for multiple soloists and orchestra—often in the form of a concerto grosso—were common during the baroque period.
 The genre slowly died out in the classical and especially the romantic periods, in part because the virtuoso model of the heroic individual soloist battling the orchestra became increasingly suited to the spirit of the times.
 Still, there are a number of post-baroque examples, and one of the greatest of them is the Sinfonia concertante for Violin, Viola, and Orchestra, K. 364, by Wolfgang Amadeus Mozart (1756–1791).

-It was composed in 1779, at a slightly bitter time in Mozart’s life, ...
+It was composed in 1779, at a slightly bitter time in Mozart’s ...

 Concertos for multiple soloists and orchestra—often in the form of a concerto grosso—were common during the baroque period.
 The genre slowly died out in the classical and especially the romantic periods, in part because the virtuoso model of the heroic individual soloist battling the orchestra became increasingly suited to the spirit of the times.
 Still, there are a number of post-baroque examples, and one of the greatest of them is the Sinfonia concertante for Violin, Viola, and Orchestra, K. 364, by Wolfgang Amadeus Mozart (1756–1791).